Taraxacum: Cultural importance

-It has been a Western tradition for someone to blow out a dandelion seedhead and think of a wish they want to come true.
+It has been a Western tradition for someone to blow out a dandelion seed head and think of a wish they want to come true.

 Five dandelion flowers are the emblem of White Sulphur Springs, West Virginia.
 The citizens celebrate spring with an annual Dandelion Festival.

-The dandelion is the official flower of the University of Rochester in New York State, and "Dandelion Yellow" is one of the school's official colors.
+The dandelion is the official flower of the University of Rochester in New York State, and "Dandelion Yellow" is one of the school's official colours.
 "The Dandelion Yellow" is an official University of Rochester song.

 Inspiration for engineering

-The ability of dandelion seeds to travel as far as a kilometer in dry, windy and warm conditions, has been an inspiration for designing light-weight passive drones.

-In 2018, researchers discovered that dandelion seeds have a separated vortex ring.
-This work provided evidence that dandelion seeds have fluid behavior around fluid-immersed bodies that may help understand locomotion, weight reduction and particle retention in biological and man-made structures.
+Because dandelion seeds can travel great distances on the wind, they have been studied as a basis for passive flight technologies.
+A 2003 study found that the wind blew over 99% of dandelion seeds just several meters from the plants, but 0.014% travelled over a kilometre away.
+The seeds can travel up to 100 km, the farthest known passive flight among plants.
+Scientists at the University of Edinburgh created prototype drones based on dandelion pappus in the 2010s.
+In 2018, researchers discovered how dandelion seeds create a separated vortex ring, a type of airflow.
+The geometry of their pappus affects fluid behaviours around the seed in a way that the researchers could duplicate in microfabricated silicone discs.
 In 2022, researchers at the University of Washington demonstrated battery-free wireless sensors and computers that mimic dandelion seeds and can float in the wind and disperse across a large area.
+In 2025, researchers at the New Mexico Institute of Mining and Technology developed dandelion-based drones that can power themselves from solar energy and vibrations.

 As a source of natural rubber

 Dandelions secrete latex when the tissues are cut or broken, yet in the wild type, the latex content is low and varies greatly.
 Taraxacum kok-saghyz, the Russian dandelion, is a species that produced industrially useful amounts during WW2.
-Using modern cultivation methods and optimization techniques, scientists in the Fraunhofer Institute for Molecular Biology and Applied Ecology (IME) in Germany developed a cultivar of the Russian dandelion that is suitable for current commercial production of natural rubber.
+Using modern cultivation methods and optimisation techniques, scientists in the Fraunhofer Institute for Molecular Biology and Applied Ecology (IME) in Germany developed a cultivar of the Russian dandelion that is suitable for current commercial production of natural rubber.
 The latex produced exhibits the same quality as the natural rubber from rubber trees.
 In collaboration with Continental AG, IME is building a pilot facility.
-As of May 2014, the first prototype test tires made with blends from dandelion-rubber are scheduled for testing on public roads over the next few years.
+As of May 2014, the first prototype test tyres made with blends from dandelion-rubber are scheduled for testing on public roads over the next few years.
 In December 2017, Linglong Group Co.
 Ltd., a Chinese company, invested $450 million into making commercially viable rubber from dandelions.